NullPointerSamurai/wordress-snippets/php-snippets-plugin.md

 > [!TIP]
-> This is a custom plugin by E-Grow
+> This is a custom plugin developed by E-Grow, designed to enhance the functionality of WooCommerce with essential features.